 Pilgrimage Festival Day Two: Music, Art, Artistry galore

 After a good night’s rest, it was time for day two.
 We saw and heard great music from Valerie June, Langhorne Slim, The Band of Heathens, Marty Stuart and his Fabulous Superlatives, and Fitz and The Tantrums to name a few.

 However, the Pilgrimage Festival didn’t just provide great music though.
 There were over 60 food and beverage craft vendors including 10 VIP vendors offering a culinary experience.
 Let’s not forget about the Bazaar featuring 50 artisan vendors with products ranging from clothing and jewelry to fine art and caricatures.

-The two day festival was like going to Disney World for a week.
+The two-day festival was like going to Disney World for a week.
 There’s not enough time to see and do it all.
 However, the experience was worthy of its mantra “make the pilgrimage.”
 Families, friends, married or not, represented those who attended.
 No matter how you identified, there was a feeling of acceptance, love and respect for one another.
-As a members of the LGBT+ community, we recommend this festival.
+As members of the LGBT+ community, we recommend this festival.
 We plan on making the pilgrimage again in 2018.